10 Best Crypto Leverage Trading Platforms in 2025

 3) Liquidation Risk

 If the leveraged trade continues to decline in value, it will be liquidated.
-This means the trade is closed by the exchange.
-The exchange keeps the margin collateral, meaning you’ve lost 100% of the stake.
+This means the exchange closes the trade.
+The exchange also keeps the margin collateral, meaning you’ve lost 100% of the stake.

 4) Counterparty Risk